Psychtoolbox-3/psychtoolbox-3.github.com/contribute.markdown

 feature development and other commercial services.

-Please visit the following website, operated by MII, for our offering of commercial development services, and for the community membership with paid support:
+Please visit the following website, operated by MII, for our offering of commercial development services, and for the "Psychtoolbox Support Membership":

 [https://www.psychtoolbox.net](https://www.psychtoolbox.net)